Pruning at Initialization -- A Sketching Perspective: Sketching and Pruning at Initialization

-{\bf Connection of sketching and pruning at initialization.} We focus on a sketching approach presented initially for efficient matrix multiplication \cite{drineas2006fast}.
-The goal in it is multiplying only a small subset of columns and rows, while harming the approximation accuracy as little as possible.
+{\bf Connecting sketching and pruning at initialization.} We focus on a sketching approach presented initially for efficient matrix multiplication \cite{drineas2006fast}.
+Its goal is multiplying only a small subset of columns and rows, while harming the approximation accuracy as little as possible.
 The main contribution of the approach is in the way this subset is chosen.
 We adapt it to match the linear features settings, where the matrix multiplication is reduced to be a multiplication of given input $X\in\mathbb{R}^{d\times n}$ and a vector $w\in\mathbb{R}^d$.
 This results in the linear features $X^Tw$.

 Note that choosing rows/columns in matrix multiplication is equivalent to choosing a mask for entries in $w$ for matrix-vector multiplication.
 Given a choice of the entries, the entries that are compatible with the mask are non-zero while others are zero.
 The zero entries in $m$ leads to ignoring whole columns in the matrix.
 For example, the approximation of the multiplication of a matrix $A$ with the vector $b$ masked with $m$ satisfies $Ab \simeq A(b\odot m) = A^{(\{i, m_i\ne 0\})} b_{(\{i, m_i\ne 0\})}$.
 This means that any sketching algorithm that compresses matrix multiplication by selecting rows/columns can also be used as a masking procedure for a vector in matrix-vector multiplication.